 |24-hour smoothed aggregate||90%||90%|

-To help you stay below the recommended maximums, create alerts in Stackdriver Monitoring that track high-priority CPU utilization and the average CPU utilization over 24 hours.
+To help you stay below the recommended maximums, create alerts in Cloud Monitoring that track high-priority CPU utilization and the average CPU utilization over 24 hours.

 Reducing CPU utilization

 This section explains how to reduce an instance's CPU utilization.

 In general, we recommend that you add nodes to your instance as a starting point.
 After you add nodes, you can investigate and address the root causes of high CPU utilization.

 If you exceed the recommended maximums for CPU utilization, we strongly

 recommend adding nodes to your instance so it can continue to operate

 effectively.
 If you want to automate this process, you can create an application

 that monitors CPU utilization, then adds and removes nodes as needed, using the

 To determine how many nodes you need, consider the peak high-priority CPU utilization as well as the 24-hour smoothed average.
 Always allocate enough nodes to keep the CPU utilization below the recommended maximums.
 As previously described, you may need to allocate extra nodes for performance-sensitive applications (for example, to accommodate workload spikes).